 Advertisement

 But 2026 is already gearing up to be a belter for music tours.

-Ed Sheeran, Halsey, Lorde and Grace Jones are just some of the musicians who will have 2026 concerts here in Australia.
+Ed Sheeran, Hilary Duff, Zara Larsson, Lily Allen, Halsey, Lorde and Grace Jones are just some of the musicians who will have concerts here in Australia in 2026.

-Below, we’ve got all the information about the best musicians who are touring Australia in 2026.
+Below, we’ve got all the information on the best musicians touring Australia in 2026.

+Advertisement